szeplaki/dndsheet/README.md

 Java, SQL, Thymeleaf, Servlets, Java DAO pattern, JavaScript, HTML, CSS

-## The sheet itself can be founded on the internet, I borrowed it for my work:
+## The sheet itself can be found on the internet, I borrowed it for my work:

 https://media.wizards.com/2016/dnd/downloads/5E_CharacterSheet_Fillable.pdf